LunarVim/LunarVim/README.md

 - list all binaries needed for functionality
 - html snippets in react (maybe)
 - configure kshenoy/vim-signature
+- vim ult test

 **PLUGIN BUGS**

 - spell not activated in readme Markdown
 - better autoimport
-- can't find global bianry for markdownlint
+- can't find global binary for markdownlint
 - keep and eye on indent guides plugin for thin lines